Purdue University: Basketball

-The Purdue Boilermakers basketball team competes in NCAA Division I and is a member of the Big Ten Conference.
-In 2005, Matt Painter became the head coach in West Lafayette.
-Painter took over the head coaching job from the winningest coach in school history, Gene Keady, becoming the second former Boilermaker basketball player to take the lead role.
-Purdue basketball won its 24th Big Ten Conference Championship in 2019.
-This mark leads the conference, as Indiana University is second with 22.
-The Boilermakers have reached two NCAA Tournament Final Fours and won a non-NCAA recognized National Championship for the 1932 season, awarded several years later by the Helms Athletic Foundation.
-It has sent more than 30 players to the NBA including two overall No. 1 picks in the NBA draft.
-Purdue shares a traditional rivalry with in-state foe Indiana University and holds a 120–89 series lead.
-The Boilermaker men's and women's basketball teams have won more Big Ten Championships than any other conference school, with 31 regular-season conference titles and 10 Big Ten Tournament titles.
-Purdue men's basketball has an all-time winning record against all Big Ten schools except Ohio State, who hold a 90–88 overall record against the Boilermakers.
+The Purdue Boilermakers men's basketball team competes in NCAA Division I and is a member of the Big Ten Conference.
+Purdue won its 25th Big Ten Conference Championship and 2nd Big Ten Tournament Championship in 2023.
+This leads the conference, as Indiana University Bloomington is second with 22 conference championships.
+The Boilermakers were retroactively designated the 1932 national champions by the Helms Athletic Foundation and the Premo-Porretta Power Poll, but have not won an NCAA Championship: they were the 1969 runner-up, falling to legendary coach and former Purdue player John Wooden-led UCLA in the national championship game, the 1980 third-place finisher, falling to UCLA in the semifinals of the Final Four but defeating Iowa in the consolation game, and the 2024 runner-up, falling to Connecticut in the national championship game.
+The Purdue men's team has sent more than 30 players to the NBA including two overall No. 1 picks in the NBA draft.
+The Purdue women's basketball team were the 1999 NCAA Champions and 2001 runners-up.
+The Boilermakers men's and women's basketball teams have won more Big Ten Championships than any other conference school, with 32 regular-season conference titles and 11 Big Ten Tournament titles.
+Purdue men's basketball achieved an all-time winning record against all Big Ten Schools when it gained a winning record over Ohio State with three wins in 2023, improving that record from 91–92 to 94–92.

-On March 17, 2023, Purdue was defeated in the first round of March Madness by Fairleigh Dickinson University, a number 16 seed to Purdue’s number 1 ranking.
-Making this the second time in history a 16 seed beat a number 1 seed.